PowerDMARC

 What is Social Engineering 01

 What is social engineering?
-It is a form of cyberattack that involves using manipulation and deception to gain access to data or information.
+It is a form of cyberattack that involves using psychological manipulation and deception to forge relationships, exploit trust, and gain access to data or information.
 The goal of social engineering is to trick people into divulging sensitive information, such as passwords and network details, by making them believe they are interacting with someone they trust.
+Security analysts have confirmed that more than 70% of cyberattacks that take place on the internet on an annual basis are social engineering attacks.

 In some cases, social engineers will also attempt to get you to download malware — software that can be used for malicious purposes — onto your computer without you noticing.